 There are different ways the seller can respond to your offer.
 They can:

-Ignore your offer or reject your offer.
-If they do either of these things, you’re free to keep looking and to make offers to other sellers.
+Ignore or reject your offer.
+You’ll be free to make offers to other sellers.

-Cross out some of your terms and add new ones.
-If the seller changes your offer in any way, it becomes a new offer by the seller known as a counteroffer.
-For example, the seller might propose to increase the purchase price.
+Propose changes to the terms.
+This is known as a counteroffer.
+For example, the seller might try to increase the purchase price.
 The counteroffer cancels your original offer.
-You must then decide if you want to accept the counteroffer or make a counteroffer of your own to the seller.
-You don’t have to accept a counteroffer.
+You must decide to accept the counteroffer, make a counteroffer of your own, or walk away.

-Accept your offer within the set time limit.
-To accept your offer, the seller must sign the contract without changing it.
+Accept your offer.
+To do this, the seller must sign the contract without changing it.
 They must also tell you that they’ve accepted your offer.

 The purchase contract is legally binding on the seller as soon as an offer or counteroffer is accepted in writing.
 This means they can’t cancel the contract without consequences.